Maxie Zeus: Fictional character biography

-Maxie Zeus is a former Greek history teacher who goes insane following the death of his wife.
+Maxie Zeus is a former Greek history teacher who goes insane following the death of his wife and begins thinking that he is Zeus.
 He becomes a criminal mastermind and battles Batman on several occasions before being committed to Arkham Asylum.

-Because Maxie appears to be less dangerous than other notorious Arkham inmates, Arkham's administrators do not commit him in the maximum security wing, despite repeated recommendations from Batman to do so.
-Batman's concern is vindicated when Maxie escapes to form a team of Greek mythology-based superhuman agents called the New Olympians.
-He attempts to kidnap Olympic athlete Lacinia Nitocris and force her to marry him before being defeated by Batman and the Outsiders.
+Because Zeus appears to be less dangerous than other notorious Arkham inmates, Arkham's administrators do not commit him in the maximum security wing, despite repeated recommendations from Batman to do so.
+Batman's concern is vindicated when Zeus escapes Arkham and forms a team of Greek mythology-based superhuman agents called the New Olympians.
+He attempts to kidnap Olympic athlete Lacinia Nitocris and force her to marry him, but is defeated by Batman and the Outsiders.
+When the Outsiders best the New Olympians, Batman discovers that Zeus' sole link to sanity is his young daughter Medea—who is usually kept in exclusive boarding schools, safe from her father.
+Lachina takes in Medea while Zeus surrenders to the police.

 In Batman: Knightfall, Zeus is among the villains who escape Arkham after Bane destroys Arkham Asylum.
 However, he is quickly stopped after colliding with a tree.
-Some time later, he is drawn into a plot engineered by the Children of Ares to merge Gotham City with Ares' throne capital, the Aeropagus, during which he is sacrificed to resurrect Ares.
+Some time later, he is drawn into a plot engineered by the Children of Ares to merge Gotham City with Ares' throne capital the Aeropagus, during which he is sacrificed to resurrect Ares.

-In Robin, Maxie Zeus appears alive and becomes the head of the illegal casino "Maxie's" before Robin defeats him.
+In Robin, Maxie Zeus appears alive and becomes the head of the illegal casino Maxie's before Robin defeats him.
 In Batman: Cacophony, Zeus works with the Joker and uses his funds to create a public school.
 After Batman rescues Zeus from the Joker, he temporarily restores his sanity using antipsychotics and convinces him to turn himself in to the police.

-Zeus' sole link to sanity is his elementary-school age daughter Medea--who is usually kept in exclusive boarding schools, safe from the consequences of her father's actions.
-Batman is aware of her existence and once gifted her with a doll that Medea gave a multi-syllable Greek name.
+In 2011, The New 52 rebooted the DC Universe.
+In a story within Batman Eternal, Deacon Blackfire's ghost possesses Maxie Zeus in an attempt to resurrect himself.

-The New 52
+Powers and abilities

-In The New 52 story Batman Eternal, Deacon Blackfire's ghost possesses Maxie Zeus in an attempt to resurrect himself.
-In Doomsday Clock, Zeus appears as an inmate of Arkham Asylum.
+Maxie Zeus is a skilled strategist and technician.

-Other versions
+Equipment

-An alternate universe variant of Maxie Zeus appears in Arkham Asylum: A Serious House on Serious Earth.
+The Prime Earth version of Maxie Zeus utilizes a lightning rod that can shoot electric blasts.